Phase 1 Clinical Trial & Early Phase Clinical Research

 Pharmacokinetic First in Human Expertise

 Our pharmacokinetic scientists establish the safe and effective therapeutic doses and administration routes for the drug candidates of our clients.
-Our pharmacokinetic team has developed thousands of innovative Phase 1 study designs and has supported drug submissions to multiple regulatory markets across the globe.
+Our pharmacokinetic team has developed thousands of innovative Phase 1 clinical trial study designs and has supported drug submissions to multiple regulatory markets across the globe.

 End-to-End Solutions for Phase 1 Clinical Trials